Naaree interviewed Neha Kanodia, Founder of the GoGaga Dating App, to learn about her startup journey and the lessons she has learned from it.

 What are all the things that an entrepreneur/achiever in your industry needs to keep in mind?
 Apart from your great idea, what do you need to be armed with?

 We are running a bootstrapped startup and are a lean team.
 I learnt many new technologies to be able to provide the best product.
-I need to be abreast with new trends in Android and iOS.
+I need to be abreast of new trends in Android and iOS.

 Apart from these technical aspects, one needs to be aware of their market, be good at interacting with people and your team, be an exemplary leader.
 I even learnt the basics of digital marketing, making creatives, branding, pricing, finance, SEO etc.